-As the price of new cars has climbed, used vehicles have become more popular than ever.
-They're also more expensive than ever, inflation aside.
+CARS.COM — As the price of new cars has climbed, used cars have become more popular than ever.
+They’re also more expensive than ever, inflation aside.
 But thanks to engineering strides, vehicles have never been more durable and maintenance-free, and previously owned vehicles are no less a value.

 However, if value is your goal, explore this used-car resource, learn how not to get burned and then turn the key on our Used Cars for Sale listings.

 As a first step, you might consider test-driving some sellers.
 Are we serious?
 You bet.
-Car shopping taxes your energy and time.
+Whether it’s a sedan or an SUV, car shopping taxes your energy and time.
 If you hire a mechanic to inspect a prospective purchase — as Cars.com strongly recommends — it can also tax your savings.
-With the number of used cars on the market, you'd best narrow your search and concentrate only on the ones with the most promise.
-Two great methods are questioning the seller and inspecting the car before the test drive — ruling out sellers that aren't worth a visit as well as cars that aren't worth a professional inspection.
+With the number of used cars on the market, you’d best narrow your search and concentrate only on the ones with the most promise.
+Two great methods are questioning the seller and inspecting the car before the test drive — ruling out sellers that aren’t worth a visit as well as cars that aren’t worth a professional inspection.

 Another way to describe this process would be “test-driving the seller.”
 By that we mean two things:

-* Finding out as much as possible about an advertised vehicle before you go to see it.
+- Find out as much as possible about an advertised car before you go to see it.

-To test-drive a seller, you'll need to answer the following questions.
-If you're working off a classified advertisement, call the phone number listed and — rather than ask if you can see the vehicle — ask these questions.
+To test-drive a seller, you’ll need to answer the questions below.
+If you’re working off a classified advertisement, call the phone number listed and — rather than ask if you can see the vehicle — ask these questions.

-This interview accomplishes a few things.
-It helps you rule out some vehicles without leaving your home, and it gives you perspective on the vehicle before you see it and perhaps get distracted by some overwhelmingly positive or negative aspect of it (or of the seller!).
-It also gives you a record of the seller's responses.
-If you do go to see and test-drive the vehicle and something conflicts with what the seller told you on the phone, it's a pretty good sign that you don't want to do business with that person.
+The interview accomplishes a few things.
+It helps you rule out some cars without leaving your home, and it gives you perspective on the vehicle before you see it and perhaps get distracted by some overwhelmingly positive or negative aspect of it (or of the seller!).
+It also gives you a record of the seller’s responses.
+If you go to see and test-drive the car, and something conflicts with what the seller told you on the phone, it’s a good sign that you don’t want to do business with that person.